 It is important for students and exchange visitors to understand the concept of immigration status and the consequences of violating that status.
 Being aware of the requirements and possible consequences will make it more likely that you can avoid problems with maintaining your status.
 Every visa is issued for a particular purpose and for a specific class of visitor.
 Each visa classification has a set of requirements that the visa holder must follow and maintain.
 Those who follow the requirements maintain their status and ensure their ability to remain in the United States.
 Those who do not follow the requirements violate their status and are considered "out of status."
 Failure to maintain status can result in arrest, and violators may be required to leave the United States.
 Violation of status also can affect the prospect of readmission to the United States for a period of time.
-Most people who violate the terms of their status are barred from lawfully returning to the United States for years.
 A major responsibility of all international students is to maintain their immigration status.
-Specific policies for maintaining immigration status are found on the Center for International Studies website.
+For common international student FAQs, see the Global Engagement Office FAQs.
+Specific policies for maintaining immigration status are found on the Global Engagement Office website.